andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 This was a great talk from a really engaging speaker.
 Tech debt is a natural byproduct of the software development lifecycle, but tech debt has a marketing problem.
 Tech debt doesn't come from nowhere - systems that we are advocating for now, will become tech debt.

-Bruce defined tech debt as the delta between a system's current state and its ideal state. *Add more here*
+Bruce defined tech debt as the delta between a system's current state and its ideal state.
+It is not business decisions you don't agree with, or strategy misalignment.
+It's not normal bugs and software errors, or even just bad code.
+It's also not inherited code, systems or tools - just because you didn't write it, doesn't make it tech debt.

 His recommendations for dealing with it include...